XACLE-Challenge/the_first_XACLE_challenge_baseline_model/README.md

 ```
 - Cmd-Line argument descriptions
   - `<inference_csv_path>`: Path to the CSV file containing the inference results for the validation data
-  - `<validation_csv_path>`: Path to the ground-truth validation list file
+  - `<validation_csv_path>`: Path to the CSV file containing the ground-truth scores for the validation data
   - `<save_dir>`: Directory where the evaluation result will be saved (the output file name is fixed as evaluation_result.csv)
-- Using the predicted scores and ground truth scores for the validation data, it calculates SRCC, LCC, KTAU, and MSE.
+- Using the predicted scores and ground-truth scores for the validation data, it calculates SRCC, LCC, KTAU, and MSE.
-  - *This program cannot be used for predicting scores on test data because ground truth is required.
+  - *This program cannot be used for predicting scores on test data because ground-truth is required.
 - The results for SRCC, LCC, KTAU, MSE, and the number of evaluation data are written to a file named evaluation_result.csv inside `<save_dir>`.

 <h2 id="license">📄 License</h2>